 A year later, I got the incredible opportunity to write for Samaritan’s Purse, a large nonprofit, disaster relief organization.
 I moved from the big city of downtown Chicago to the mountains of Boone, North Carolina to work at their headquarters.
 But it wasn’t long before I was traveling the world.
 Over the course of three years, I traveled to eight different countries to gather stories for the website, magazine, blog, and other print materials.

-So writing has definitely made my life an adventure, whether it’s been chasing down a story on the city streets of Chicago and Miami, or riding a motorbike into the jungles of the Amazon in Bolivia.
+So writing has definitely made my life an adventure, whether it’s been chasing down a story on the city streets of Chicago, or riding a motorbike into the jungles of the Amazon in Bolivia.
 I’m ready to continue that adventure, wherever it may take me.